decentralized-identity/ion/docs/design.md

 - Monitors spending, prevents write when specified limit is met.

 ### Lock monitor
+- Responsible for monitoring the value lock such that the ION Core Batch Writer is able to write ION transactions with the desired batch size.

 ### IBitcoinWallet
-- An interface that allows
+- An interface that allows plugin of different Bitcoin wallet implementation.
-- Default implmen
+- Default implementation uses Bitcoin Core.

 ## IPFS
-- Library that interfaces with go-IPFS RPC API.
+- ION Core interfaces with IPFS through go-IPFS RPC API.